Complete results for a numerical evaluation of interior point solvers for large-scale optimal power flow problems: Numerical results

 \subsection{OPF variants}

-The bus voltages in the standard AC OPF problem can be represented either in Cartesian, or polar coordinates.
-Another variation of the standard AC OPF problem uses current balance constraints in place of the power balance constraints.
+The bus voltages in the standard AC OPF problem can be represented either in polar, or Cartesian coordinates.
+Another formulation of the AC OPF problem uses current balance constraints in place of the power balance.
 Different representations of the complex voltage variables and formulation of the nodal balance equations lead to a different number of constraints and sparsity structure of the problem, which, in turn, influences the numerical behavior of the optimizer.
-The corresponding \matpower{} options are \texttt{opf.v\_cartesian}, specifying whether to use polar or Cartesian voltage coordinates, and option \texttt{opf.current\_balance}, which selects using either a current or power balance formulation for AC OPF.
+The corresponding \matpower{} options are \texttt{opf.v\_cartesian}, specifying whether to use polar or Cartesian voltage coordinates, and option \texttt{opf. current\_balance}, which selects using either a current or power balance formulation for AC OPF.

-The results presented in Table~\ref{tab:OPFvariants} suggest that robust solver such as \BELTISTOS{} is able to solve all OPF formulations, while for the rest of the solvers the choice of formulation can significantly influence whether the case can be successfully solved. \MIPS{} (Section~\ref{sec:OPFvariantsMIPSsc}), and \IPOPT{}-\PARDISO{} optimizers are more robust with polar voltage coordinates and nodal power balance while the opposite is true for \FMINCON{} and \KNITRO{}, which is more robust with Cartesian voltage coordinates (see Section~\ref{sec:OPFvariantsFMINCON}).
+The results presented in Table~\ref{tab:OPFvariants} suggest that the choice of formulation can significantly influence whether the benchmark case can be successfully solved. \MIPS{}, and \IPOPT{}-\PARDISO{} optimizers are more robust with polar voltage coordinates and nodal power balance while the opposite is true for \FMINCON{} which is more robust with Cartesian voltage coordinates.
 Less robust optimizers are also not able to solve the large-scale cases due to the extensive time requirements of the linear solver or insufficient precision of the solution.
-The performance of various formulations is discussed in detail for \BELTISTOS{} and \IPOPT{} in Section~\ref{sec:OPFvariantsIPOPT}.